NethermindEth/agentarena-docs/docs/severity.md

 - Logical inconsistencies that do not compromise core functionality
 - Causes unexpected behavior but without meaningful fund risk
 - Fixing strengthens reliability or safety margins but is not urgent
+- DoS or griefing attacks that only affect a single transaction or very short window, with no financial gain or prolonged disruption
+- Incorrect return values from view functions are treated as Low severity by default, unless they can be shown to enable Medium/High-impact exploitation

 ### Informational (Info)